joshua-dors/fast-motors/README.md

-A full functioning (work in progress) dealership website.
+A fully functioning (work in progress) dealership website.
+Made with Bootstrap.